Getting started with the SwiftUI NavigationSplitView

 }

-This can be useful if your app requires the button and content to be colored differently, which I need in an app that I’m currently working on:
+This can be useful if your app requires the button and content to be colored differently, which can make sense even if it looks a bit strange here:

 A screenshot of an iPad with a green sidebar button but purple sidebar color